henriksod/Arduino_CANOverSerial/README.md

 A library that lets you send data over Serial using the CAN communication protocol, with supported end-to-end protection to ensure the data integrity over high speeds.

 This library is compatible with the [python-can](https://github.com/hardbyte/python-can) library.
-See (CAN over Serial)[https://python-can.readthedocs.io/en/stable/interfaces/serial.html].
+See [CAN over Serial](https://python-can.readthedocs.io/en/stable/interfaces/serial.html).

 Made by Henrik Söderlund